Tooba Jamil1, Hina Gul2*, Shoaib Waqas3, Roohi Abbas4

 4Assistant professor Lahore College of Physical therapy, LM&DC Lahore, Pakistan

-Background and Aim: Headache is a very common condition worldwide.
+Background of the Study: Headache is a very common condition worldwide.
 Cervicogenic headache is a secondary type of headache.
 Dentistry requires both, the concentration and precision and dentists have to work in constricted zones for extended period of time so it is important to evaluate headache among dental population.
 The objective of this study was to screen Cervicogenic headache among dentists working in Lahore Medical and Dental College, Lahore.

 Methodology: The Descriptive Cross-sectional study, of 6 months duration, was conducted on 125 dentists.
 The data was collected from Lahore Medical and Dental College, Lahore.
 Non-Probability convenience sampling technique was used.
 Dentists working for at least 2 years and more than 5 hours daily, with the known cases of headache were included and those who were diagnosed with any other condition that cause headache like acute sinusitis, High blood pressure etc. were excluded.
 Data was collected by using cervical Flexion Rotation test whose validity is 0.81.
 Data was entered by using Statistical package for Social Sciences (SPSS) version 21 and the same software was used for data analysis.